 The line between buying and renting can often be a fine one for people just starting out and wondering which is right for them.
 The benefits of buying and the attractive prospect of having equity in new real estate often weigh against the less restrictive nature of renting and the deferred responsibility of home repairs through renting.
-Making the decision can depend on a variety of factors, but perhaps biggest among them are the general real estate appreciation seen in the area and the time you plan to be in the property.
+Making the decision can depend on a variety of factors, but the biggest among them is the general real estate appreciation seen in the area and the time you plan to be on the property.

-Market appreciation can be a difficult figure to tie down in regards to a particular area.
-A considerable amount of data and time is needed to properly do homework on the expected appreciation on a certain home.
-We have all heard stories about booming areas that have flattened out and seemingly depreciating areas turning around economic fortune.
+Market appreciation can be a difficult figure to tie down regarding a particular area.
+A considerable amount of data and time is needed to properly do homework on the expected appreciation of a certain home.
+We have all heard stories about booming areas that have flattened out and depreciating areas turning around economic fortune.

 The 10% Rule

 Real estate appreciation plays a key part in the difference between buying and renting.
 A quick and dirty rule of thumb states that the cost of buying and then subsequently selling your home is about 10 percent of the purchase price of your home.
 That 10 percent encompasses things like closing fees, realtor commissions, and other associated costs.
 That 10 percent markup is something that needs to be made up for in the real estate appreciation of the value of the home.
 If a particular area does not appreciate that amount, you probably will not make up the difference.